 The AAMC is committed to providing free resources to support all examinees' preparation for the PREview exam.
-AAMC PREview preparation materials include an examinee preparation guide, a full-length practice exam, a tutorial for the online testing system, a test day experience video, and the 2023 AAMC PREview® Essentials testing year guide.
+AAMC PREview preparation materials include an examinee preparation guide, two full-length practice exams, a tutorial for the online testing system, a test day experience video, and the 2024 AAMC PREview® Essentials testing year guide.

 The AAMC PREview® Exam Examinee Preparation Guide offers advice and strategies to help applicants prepare for the PREview exam.
-The AAMC PREview® Exam Practice Exam Booklet includes an official, full-length practice exam, scoring key, and scoring key rationales to help examinees become familiar with the exam format, the types of scenarios and items they will see on the actual AAMC PREview exam, and the process for evaluating and rating items.
-The practice exam booklet was developed in collaboration with subject matter experts in the medical school community.
-Its design is based on research about the effects of coaching on PREview exam performance.
-The research found that study participants were most successful in improving their performance (i.e., by one-half standard deviation) when they received detailed feedback-based coaching, which did not affect the validity of the test.
+Two official, full-length practice exams which include a scoring key rationale for each item to help examinees become familiar with the exam format, the types of scenarios and items they will see on the actual PREview exam, and the process for evaluating and rating items.
+The practice exam booklets were developed in collaboration with subject matter experts in the medical school community.
+Their design is based on research about the effects of coaching on PREview exam performance.
+The research found that study participants were most successful in improving their performance (i.e., by one-half standard deviation) when they received detailed feedback-based coaching, which did not affect the validity of the test.1

-During the 2022 administration, more than 90% of examinees who responded to the post-exam survey reported that they prepared for the exam; 62% reported spending three hours or less preparing.
+During the 2023 administration, more than 90% of examinees who responded to the post-exam survey reported that they prepared for the exam; around half of examinees reported spending three hours or less preparing.
 More than 70% of examinees used the AAMC's free preparation materials.
-Less than 5% of examinees reported using non-AAMC practice exams, and less than 1% reported using materials from a private company.
+Approximately 7% of examinees reported using non-AAMC practice exams, and less than 1% reported using materials from a private company.